drinkbird/drinkbird.github.io/about.md

 - Microsoft Certified Solutions Developer: Web Applications
 - Microsoft Certified Technology Specialist: Dynamics CRM 2011 Customization and Configuration

-## What is this blog about?

-The software industry continuously pushes us towards producing more, and faster.
-That's when priorities get blurry, corners get cut, and mediocre software comes into life.
-We need to know where to draw the line.
-We need to take responsibility for our craft.
-This whole blog boils down to a single message: Let's beat the mediocrity out of software.
-With a stick.

 ## Disclaimer

 **This blog, its content and opinions are my own** and do not represent my employers' or clients' view in any way.
-Keep in mind that I might have no idea what I'm talking about.
+Also keep in mind that I might have no idea what I'm talking about.

 ## Bio

-Anastasios Piotopoulos is a passionate software engineer, specialized in web and cloud technologies, having a lifelong mission of solving problems through building high-quality software.
-You can find him blogging at drinkbird.com, or speaking at various events, academic lectures and community meetups, such as AngularJS Dublin of which he's a core organizer.
+Anastasios (Tasos) Piotopoulos is a passionate software engineer (M.Sc.) and aspiring architect, specialized in web and cloud technologies.
+His lifelong mission is solving problems through building high-quality software.
+He's also a blogger, speaker and a meetup organizer.
 Over the years, Anastasios has been involved in the construction of everything from simple tooling to enterprise cloud solutions.

 ![Anastasios Piotopoulos]({{ site.baseurl }}/images/AnastasiosPiotopoulos.jpg)